 Creative and detail-oriented email marketer with five years of experience managing email lists of 70,000+ subscribers.
 Skilled with building customer journeys, creating personalized email workflows, and making data-backed decisions to improve open rates and engagement rates.
 Thoughtful communicator, organized project manager, and dedicated team player.

 Your resume skills section is where you list your knowledge or qualities that present you as a relevant fit for the job.
 That will undoubtedly include technical qualifications, but you can round those out by bulleting out some valuable transferable skills, or soft skills, as well.

 Need help?
-Teal's resume builder includes a skills section and will walk you through it all.
+Teal's AI Resume Builder includes a skills section and will walk you through it all.